aventisia/public-docs/Pooja/Documents/workflow-logics/variable/find-common-list-items.md

 ---

+## Summary

-This feature is useful for **finding shared elements** between two lists, such as common users, overlapping datasets, or matching entries. 🔍
+This feature is useful for **finding shared elements** between two lists, such as common users, overlapping datasets, or matching entries.